-Can I cook apples on the Stove Top.
+Can I cook this recipe for Apple Pie Filling on the Stove Top?

 Absolutely yes!!!
 You can take a large skillet or pot and dump in all the ingredients and cook on slow heat until the apples are cooked and the slurry thickens.
 That's it!
 Unlike the pressure cooker, you do have baby sit through the cooking process as it's slower.

 What is the best apple for Apple Pie Filling?

 Typically, sweeter apples break down easier than acidic apples.
 Ideally it's best to combine a tart and a crisp sweet apple to get the best flavors and texture.
 However I tested this recipe several times with apples that I had at home and I realized that for pie filling it's best to

 Avoid - Red Delicious and Fuji apple varieties.
 These result in a mushy texture.

 Best Results - Granny Smith, Golden Delicious, Gala or HoneyCrisp.
 I once did a combo of Granny Smith and Golden Delicious and the texture and flavors were just right.
 Since Golden Delicious are not easily available the next time I experimented individually with just Gala and Honey Crisp and I was happy with the textures and flavors too.